Rival-Thompson/IOT-Workshop_2020/Session3/Slides/slides.md

 ## Thank word ##

 Thank you for following my third session from the IOT-Workshop: First steps to home automation.
-I hope you had a great time and learned how to use the ESP8266's capability to connect to WiFi and how message buss systems like MQTT make it rather easy to make a larger system.
+I hope you had a great time and learned how to use the ESP8266's capability to connect to WiFi and how message bus systems like MQTT make it rather easy to make a larger system.

 Next session we are going to use our own preferred languages to automate the modules that we created today.
 So yes you can say goodbye to c++ if you want 😉.